Reps urge FG to reopen international wings of Kano, Enugu, Port Harcourt airports

-House of Representatives on Wednesday, urged the federal government to reopen the international wings of Kano, Enugu, and Port Harcourt airport shutdown down at the peak of the lockdown occasioned by the Covid-19 pandemics.
+House of Representatives yesterday urged the federal government to reopen the international wings of Kano, Enugu and Port Harcourt airport shutdown down at the peak of the lockdown occasioned by the Covid-19 pandemics.

 The House also urged the Presidential Taskforce on COVID–19 to urgently direct the Federal Airport Authority of Nigeria, FAAN to place COVID–19 preventive protocols ahead of the formal re-opening of the airports.